 Ultimately, large amounts of DXM can trigger an overdose episode.
 Likewise, codeine’s opiate effects can quickly shutdown the body’s respiratory system in large enough doses.

 Abusing cough syrup poses the same types of dangers as abusing any other type of addictive substance, leaving users unable to control usage amounts or stop using the drug at will.
-If you or someone you know are considering getting treatment and need help finding a rehab program, call our toll-free helpline at 800-774-6145 to speak with one of our addiction counselors.
+If you or someone you know are considering getting treatment and need help finding a rehab program, call our toll-free helpline at 800-774-6145 (Who Answers?) to speak with one of our addiction counselors.